Tenant vs. occupant: Key differences landlords should know

 A tenant or tenants sign your rental lease agreement, a contract containing terms that bind them to certain obligations and responsibilities as a renter.
 The lease agreement is between the landlord and tenant only.

-Occupants are not tenants; they are not named on the lease, but you can authorize them to stay on the property as a landlord.
+Occupants are not tenants and are not on the lease.
+However, you can authorize them to stay on the property.
 Occupants do not have financial responsibility for the lease and have no specific rights under landlord/tenant law.
 Occupants might be friends of the tenant, the tenant’s partner or significant other, parents, or any other person not on the lease but living on the property for some period of time.

 There are two types of occupants:

-- Unauthorized occupants.
-These could be authorized occupants who overstay the agreement specified on the lease, or they could be individuals illegally living on the premises with the tenants.
-Either way, the landlord has not approved their presence on the property with the tenant.
+- Unauthorized occupants: These individuals could be authorized occupants who overstay the agreement specified on the lease.
+They could also be illegally living on the premises with the tenants.
+Either way, their stay doesn’t have approval.

-How does a lease or rental agreement affect a tenant vs. occupant?
+How does a lease or rental agreement affect a tenant vs. an occupant?

 Approval

-Under landlord/tenant law, tenants are also given rights and responsibilities.
+Under landlord/tenant law, tenants have rights and responsibilities.
 The landlord can approve or deny tenants and occupants who stay in their rental property.
-However, any tenant a landlord approves to live in the property is held to the rules in the lease.
+However, any tenant a landlord approves to live in the property must abide by the rules in the lease.

-A landlord can permit occupants to stay on the property for a specific time, but they do not have any rights afforded by the lease since they are not contracted tenants.
+A landlord can permit occupants to stay on the property for a specific time.
+However, those individuals don’t have any rights afforded by the lease since they aren’t on it.
 The landlord can legally remove them from the property at any time.

 Agreements